-- Miyu from Vampire Princess Miyu usually wears a white short kimono with an either red or lilac sash.
+- Miyu from Vampire Princess Miyu usually wears a white short kimono with an either red (OAV) or lilac (TV series) sash.

-- Oriko of Puella Magi Oriko Magica, at least in her Magical Girl outfit.
+- Oriko Mikuni of Puella Magi Oriko Magica, at least in her Magical Girl outfit.

 - Kanzeon Bosatsu from Saiyuki is a Man/Woman in white.

-- Horribly subverted in a filler Detective Conan case, where the Woman in White is the actress Akiko Kinoshita... who only wears white clothes when her lifeless body is found in the snow.
-She was killed by Yoko Asanuma, her envious Body Double, who also briefly wears white while impersonating Akiko and making everyone believe she was still alive.
+- Horribly subverted in a filler Detective Conan case, where the Woman in White is the actress Akiko Kinoshita... who only wears white clothes either when performing her Star-Making Role as the traditional "Yuki Onna" ghost, or when her lifeless body is found buried in the snow.
+She was murdered by Yoko Asanuma, her envious Body Double, who also briefly wears white while impersonating Akiko and making everyone believe she was still alive.